shantanujain/Precog_TaskB_2/README.md

 ## Steps

 * Scraped images of Narendra Modi and Arvind Kejriwal from Google
-* Used dlib for face detection and recognition
-* dlib extracts features of the face (mouth, eyebrow, eyes, nose, jaw) which can be compared with test images for predictions
+* Extracted features of the face (mouth, eyebrow, eyes, nose, jaw) using dlib which can be compared with test images to predict Kejriwal/Modi

 ## Prerequisites